ComplexPlatform/KDE-dotfiles/README.md

 1. Install the programs mentioned above.

-2. For `wpgtk`, install the gtk and icon-set template as instructed [here.](https://github.com/deviantfero/wpgtk/wiki/Installation#default-templates) For custom templates, follow the documentation.
+2. For `wpgtk`, install the gtk and template as instructed [here.](https://github.com/deviantfero/wpgtk/wiki/Installation#default-templates) For custom templates, follow the documentation.
 I have a template for `kdeglobals`, `Konsole`, and `CullaX`.
 You may copy the values but make sure to add them manually from the GUI, as the files use symbolic links.

 	When you add a template, you will be asked to locate the specific file.
 Here's the location for each file if you're going to use my templates: